tpoisot/dotfiles/README.md

 a single generation.
 There are a lot of inter-dependencies, by the way.
 Be prepared for breakage if you only use a part of them.

-The fonts used are DejaVu Sans Condensed and DejaVu Sans Mono; and some Font Awesome for the top bar.
+You will need Font Awesome for the top bar.

 I use Arch Linux, so some widgets, paths, etc, may/will need to be adapted.